SERENYX LEAGUE

 Players may only compete on one team per season.

 Managers and Coaches may not substitute unless explicitly approved.
+Minimum roster size must be maintained at all times unless otherwise approved.

 5.2 Roster Lock

-Rosters lock after Week 3.
+Rosters lock at the conclusion of Week 3.

 Emergency substitutions require admin approval and must preserve division integrity.